 In recent years, we’ve seen lines blurring between and among these categories, as hybrid structures arise to fill gaps.
 Y-Combinator now invests in nonprofits (including Vote.org, one of NMV’s portfolio startups), social impact accelerators often expect organizations to have a plan for revenue generation and foundations are stepping more boldly into impact investing.
 New Media Ventures supports both nonprofits and for-profits, so we are often thought as a combination of a venture capital firm and a foundation.
 In addition to the seed capital we provide entrepreneurs, and the follow-on funding we organize from our angel network, a lot of our work is focused on evangelizing more thoughtful, sustainable, and impactful ways to support civic and political innovation efforts in both the philanthropic and venture communities.

 A lot has been written about fundraising, and as we add to that conversation in these posts, we want to recognize valuable insights that already exist.
 We recommend reading the Unreasonable Institute’s posts on what to look for in investors and where to learn about funders, as well as Ross Baird’s (CEO of Village Capital) thoughts on how VCs and entrepreneurs can better talk to each other.
 Our next post in this series will offer insights on what funders are looking for when investing and how you can develop relationships based on each funder’s unique priorities and interests.
 By getting to know what each funder cares about, you’ll be able to set the foundation for valuable relationships with them.

 This is part of a series on fundraising for startup founders focused on impact, and is a collaboration with Shannon Baker, Director of Partnerships at NMV.
+We’ve also released an infographic that shares all our tips, which you can find here.
 Let us know if you have questions or more suggestions for resourceful entrepreneurs.